Christopher (The Sopranos)

-"Christopher" is the 42nd episode of the HBO original series The Sopranos and the third episode of the show's fourth season.
-Its teleplay was written by Michael Imperioli, from a story idea by Imperioli and Maria Laurino.
-It was directed by Tim Van Patten and originally aired on September 29, 2002.
+"Christopher" is the third episode of the fourth season of the HBO original series The Sopranos.
+Its teleplay was written by Michael Imperioli, adapted from a story idea by himself and Maria Laurino, and was directed by Tim Van Patten.
+It first aired on September 29, 2002, in the United States.
+Imperioli stated the episode was written in response to discrimination accusations by Italian-American anti-defamation activists against the series.